Welcome to my site!

 I was born and live in Scotland with my husband, two young children and various pets

 I am new to writing and…it’s my little secret.
 No one actually knows I write or have recently had my first book published.
 It was never my ambition to write novels, let alone publish or even sell them.
 It sounds very cliché but I often have to pinch myself as a reminder that this is really happening.
 I never imaged that one day I would be a writer of romantic novels.

 I’ve always had stories going on at the back of my mind but just have never found the time to actually write anything down.

 Twelve years after my first child I found myself at a loose end, opened the computer and put ‘pen to paper’ as it were.
 Once I started writing I just couldn’t stop.
 I found the story unfolding in my head way faster than I could type.

 A Sorry Affair is the first book I have had published but there are many more to come

 Most of my writing is done whilst waiting to pick my children up from various after school activities therefore I cannot underestimate the contribution my smart phone, tablet and laptop have played in enabling me to write my stories anytime and anywhere!
 Continue reading “About Me”

 How do you know if a book is for you?
 Is it the front cover, back page blurb or tasters and teasers?

-A wee story for Easter The Easter Bunny by Kirsten Nairn, April 2019 ‘Mummy?
-Is the Easter Bunny Real?’ my five-year-old son asks as we walk up to school.
+A short story for Easter ‘Mummy?
+Is the Easter Bunny Real?’ my five-year-old son asks as we walk to school.
 ‘Of course he is.’
-I reply absently, as I run through my daily mental checklist of things to do, wondering if I have time to …
+I reply without giving the question much thought, my focus on the mountain of things I need to do today.
+I’m wondering if I have to cook something fresh …

 A Sorry Affair is my first publication and has had several five star reviews already.